petermazzocco/bvr-st-web/SEO_SETUP.md

-# SEO and Social Sharing Setup Guide
+# SEO and Social Sharing Setup Guide for BVR STR

 ## Overview
 This guide details the metadata improvements made to enhance SEO and social sharing across the BVR STR CO website.